abuehl/abuehl.github.io/_posts/2025-11-10-module-units.md

 If you want to use a good old header file, you should include it in the global module fragment.

-Again: Where is the footgun?

-Well.
-The footgun is not really in the C++ standard.

 We use the MSVC compiler.

 I recently made an error in a module unit.
 Instead of writing